Cats and Fireworks: Preventing Feline Fireworks During Fireworks

 Let Your Cat Hide Safely

-Many well meaning owners may do things that can worsen their cat’s anxiety or even put them in danger of a fearful cat’s anxiety response.
 If your cat runs and hides, don’t try to pull them out of the hiding spot so you can pet them.
 This may seem like it is calming, but the cat is already in a state of fear.
-Being grabbed is not going to help.
+Being grabbed is not going to help your cat.
+The only time you should pull a cat from a hiding spot is if they are in danger.
+Otherwise, let them hide.

-As always, listen to your cat and observe their body language.
-If they are showing signs that they’ve had enough, back off.
-Some cats may just want to sit by their human(s) without being petted.
+Whatever you do, listen to your cat and observe their body language.
+If they are showing signs that they’ve had enough, give them space.
+Some cats may want to sit by their humans without being petted.
 That may be all they need to help stay calm.
+If you’re Zoloft, the secret to calm is being petted with a glove brush.
+The things that cat will do for some glove brush pets…

 I hope you and your cats have a safe and cool 4th of July!